 The strongest voices of this approach are to be found in the United States, with the provocative blog Did I Stutter and the podcast StutterTalk.
 These both recently combined for two powerful but controversial podcast episodes, fascinating listening if you are interested in the topic.
 To take this view of pride in our stammers into our lives may a be a significant mental challenge after years of fluency chasing.
 Well, it is in my case anyway.
 If you look to the media, nearly all stories about stammering contain that word overcome.
 A pervasive view of stammering in society is as a defect that is there to be defeated; we can so easily internalise this view.

 Dysfluency pride is looking for individuals to question this opinion of society and take a much more empowering view of their speech.
 Already many forms of therapy aim for clients to accept stammering but dysfluency pride wants us to flourish with it.
 It wants us to stand up and question the current fluent values of society, to stammer loudly and proudly, to show society what we sound like.

-This article was published on our old website on 9th February 2015.
+This article was originally published on our old website on 9th February 2015.